Stages of labour

 Your LMC can help you to decide which approach would be best for you, taking into considering your health, how your pregnancy has progressed and the type of labour and birth you experience.

+- Physiological management.
 Physiological third stage means waiting for your placenta to deliver spontaneously with your effort.
 This may take up to an hour following the birth; while you're waiting, skin-to-skin with your baby and a first breastfeed will be encouraged.

+- Active management.
 Active management involves injecting an ecbolic (contracting drug) into your leg as your baby's shoulders are born.
 The ecbolic speeds up placental separation and your uterus (womb) contracts down to reduce blood loss and ensure your womb remains contracted.